middlebury/styleguide/_editorial/j-l.md

 **Language Pledge** (capped and trademarked); the pledge (lowercase when standing alone after a first reference to the Language Pledge)

-**Language Schools** (capped and plural in reference to the set of schools); Language School (capped and singular in reference to one person’s experience or one school)
+**Language Schools** (capped and plural in reference to the set of schools); Language School (capped and singular in reference to one person’s experience or one school); when used as a descriptor, always use Language Schools

+`We welcome the Language Schools students.`

 Specific Language School Names (See Named Schools, Departments, and Programs for guidelines on how to refer to specific named schools)